Intervention/docs/image/v4/getting-started/frameworks.md

 ```

 Now you can configure the driver of Intervention Image.
 By default, the bundle
 is using the GD library with Intervention Image.
-This and others options can be
+This and other options can be
 configured by creating a file `config/packages/intervention_image.yaml` and
 setting the driver class and the default options as follows.